marmbrus/gtex/README.md

 	$ git checkout git://github.com/marmbrus/gtex.git <papername>

 Update the `FILENAME` and `DOCTITLE` variables in the Makefile.
-Create a doc in google docs with named `DOCTITLE`
+Create a doc in google docs named `DOCTITLE`.

 Tips
 ====